-The PC you are using to run SCS should be placed close to the sound board, keeping connecting cables as short as possible.
+The computer you are using to run SCS should be placed close to the sound board, keeping connecting cables as short as possible.
 This is very important if your sound card/interface has unbalanced outputs, which is the case with sound cards usually supplied with new computers.
-To get a sound card with balanced outputs you normally have to purchase a separate interface, and your PC dealer probably won't know what you're talking about!
+To get a sound card with balanced outputs you normally have to purchase a separate interface, and your computer dealer probably won't know what you're talking about!
 You could try some of the larger music stores, or search the Internet for a supplier near you.

 Setup is very simple.
 Just connect the required line-outs from your sound card(s) to the line-ins on your sound board.
 If you are also using MIDI control to activate SCS cues from your sound or lighting board then you will need a MIDI cable to connect your PC to the relevant board.

 Make sure that where you place your keyboard is not prone to having a script or some other item accidentally dropped on the keyboard.
 If you do not expect to use the keyboard, eg if you have no hotkey cues, then get the keyboard safely out of the way.
 If something is dropped on the keyboard during a performance then you are likely to have cues starting and/or stopping unexpectedly!
 That hasn't happened to me during a performance but it did happen - once - in rehearsals.